mkasiam/LifeQuest/replit.md

-# LifeQuest - Gamified Task Management Application
+# LifeQuest - Comprehensive Goal-Setting & Life Tracking Application

 ## Overview

-LifeQuest is a full-stack web application that gamifies task management by incorporating RPG-like elements such as experience points (XP), levels, streaks, and achievements.
-Users can create and manage daily tasks, earn XP for completing them, and track their progress through a leveling system.
+LifeQuest is a full-stack web application that transforms goal achievement into an engaging, game-like experience.
+The application combines goal-setting with automatic timeline generation, task management, Pomodoro timer integration, and RPG-style progression systems including XP, levels, streaks, gems, and achievements.
+Users can set short-term or long-term goals, automatically receive milestone tasks with deadlines, add external resources like YouTube videos, use focused work sessions with Pomodoro timers, and earn rewards for timely completion.

 ## System Architecture